lxwalko/2025_Summer_GAP/DOC.md

 ## werner.gap

 `werner.gap` contains the code necessary to create and experiment upon Werner states.
+Unlike other sections in `DOC.md`, the functions of `werner.gap` are documented in an order that attempts to reflect their importance to the user, rather than order of appearance.

+### Functions

+`WernerDiagram( lsts )`:
+- Input: `lsts` is a list of lists, which describes an NCP diagram.
+- Output: The density matrix for the state described by `lsts` in local dimension two.

+`WernerDiagramQudits( dim, lsts )`:
+- Input: `dim` is a nonnegative integer, describing the local dimension of each constituent qudit. `lsts` is a list of lists which describes an NCP digram.
+- Output: The density matrix for the state described by `lsts` in local dimension `dim`.